 Frequently asked questions

-Yes, singles can buy a BTO flat.
-However, they can only apply for a 2-room Flexi flat, in a non-mature estate.
-On the other hand, they can buy a flat of any type and location from the resale market.
+Yes, a single can buy a BTO flat.
+However, they can only apply for a 2-room Flexi flat in a non-mature estate.
+On the other hand, they can buy a flat of any type (except a 3Gen flat) and location from the resale market.

-Yes, singles can buy through the Sale of Balance Flat (SBF) scheme.
+Yes, a single can buy through the Sale of Balance Flats (SBF) scheme.
 However, like the BTO scheme, they can only apply for a 2-room Flexi flat in a non-mature estate.
 The flat allocation set aside for singles is only 5% under this scheme.

 If you’re a first-timer getting a BTO flat as a single, you can get up to S$40,000 HDB grant.
-The maximum grant amount is double if you buy a resale flat.
+The maximum grant amount you can get is S$95,000 if you buy a resale flat.